statebacked/docs/blog/2023-09-18-your-backend-should-probably-be-a-state-machine/index.md

 The *best* of these systems allow you to litter your code with version checks to manually recover missing context. *Understanding* is the hardest part of the job and  trying to reason about a workflow littered with “if (version > 1.123) {...}” checks is like betting your business on your ability to win at 3d chess&mdash;we shouldn’t need to introduce a time dimension to our code.

 This obvious problem of wildly complicated updates derives from the less obvious, more insidious issue with workflow platforms: at their core is a [Shlemiel the painter algorithm](https://www.joelonsoftware.com/2001/12/11/back-to-basics/).
 They cleverly provide the illusion of resuming your code where it left off but that’s simply not possible with the lack of constraints present in arbitrary code, where any line can depend on arbitrary state left in memory by any code that previously ran.
-They provide this illusion by running from the beginning on every execution and using stored responses for already-called effects, thereby re-building all of the arbitrary in-process context that your next bit of code might depend on.
+They provide this illusion by running from the beginning on every execution and using stored responses for already-called effects, thereby re-building all of the in-process context that your next bit of code might depend on.

 It is *clever*!